4 Energy Clearing Strategies

 According to licensed acupuncturist Robert Keller, the liver is responsible for planning and organizing, while the gallbladder is involved in decisiveness and execution.
 In other words, the liver creates and plans and the gallbladder implements and executes.

 When you can’t trust yourself enough to make decisions that fulfill your soul, this can certainly lead to resentment, if only on a subconscious level.
 Nan Lu said, “Everything that appears in the physical realm is always connected with energy flow at the invisible level.”
 As a result, you might make decisions that are not aligned with your spirit.
-This could eventually show up as anger and irritability, and you might find yourself overreacting to events disproportionate to the actual scenario in front of you.
-It can be challenging to stay centered and grounded while dealing with life’s everyday stressors, and even more challenging when those stressors start to impede on making the right decisions for yourself.
+This could eventually show up as anger and irritability, and you might find yourself overreacting to events.
+It can be challenging to stay centered and grounded while dealing with life’s everyday stressors, and even more challenging when those stressors start to affect whether you make the right decisions for yourself.

 Mmmm, see our video for how to make a delicious arugula and roasted beet salad!